 2. Watch food TV.
-This is especially helpful when you are feeling like a blank slate AND lazy.
+This is especially helpful when you are feeling like a blank slate with low energy.
 It’s a no brainer.
-All you have to do is turn on the boob tube and just wait for something yummy to jump off the screen.
+All you have to do is turn on the boob tube and wait for something yummy to jump off the screen.
 Instant inspiration!

 5. Get inspired by some of your favorite restaurants.
 Have a restaurant that you absolutely love?
 Borrow some ideas from the menu and try to recreate them at home.

-Many people like they’re Waldorf Salad with all yogurt and no mayo BUT I am not one of them.
-What can I say, I really love mayo so whenever I have a recipe that calls for mayo usually go one part mayo; three parts Greek yogurt.
-I find just a little bit of real mayo can go along way when mixed with the yogurt.
+Many people like their Waldorf Salad with all yogurt and no mayo, BUT I am not one of them.
+What can I say, I really love mayo; so whenever I have a recipe that calls for mayo, I usually go one part mayo, three parts Greek yogurt.
+I find just a little bit of real mayo can go along way when mixed with yogurt.

-I also added some fresh chopped dill to this salad just to give it one more layer of freshness (I just love the way dill can elevate a dish!).
+I also added some fresh chopped chives to this salad just to give it another layer of flavor and a bit of bright color.

 Yield: 4 servings